Home | Hawaiian Chicken Bake

 Here’s what you’d do.

-Make it fully in advance, except for heating in the oven.
-Then, if you only have a few minutes to get dinner on the table, add the chicken bake into a large pot on the stovetop, heat over medium heat while stirring until warm.
+Make it fully in advance, adding it to an airtight container, except for heating in the oven.
+Then, if you only have a few minutes to get dinner on the table, add the chicken bake into a large pot on the stovetop, and heat over medium-high heat while stirring until warm.

 Hawaiian Chicken Bake